 The FDA does not regulate most nootropics.
 As a result, the safety and efficacy of the drug and dosage and frequency have not been established through clinical trials.
 In addition, of the nootropics that are FDA regulated, some of them can be addictive.
 Adderall, for instance, is a very addictive stimulant drug.
 Also, nootropics can be dangerous to take for anyone that has a co-occurring mental health disorder; they could potentially cause a bad reaction to occur.
 Some of the potential side-effects that could occur can include:

 - Severe Anxiety

 - Panic Attacks

 - Exacerbation of Certain Mental Health Conditions like ADHD, OCD, Bipolar Disorder, Anxiety, Depression, or Schizophrenia

 Always talk to your doctor or healthcare provider before starting a supplement or new medication.

 Those of us with addiction issues must always be careful when thinking of trying something new.
 The best possible thing we can do for ourselves is to concentrate on getting our mind and body healthy by eating healthy, exercising regularly, meditating, and working through our recovery.
 But, unfortunately, no substance can give us what we can get through getting healthy naturally.
-Evoke Wellness MA provides various drug and alcohol treatment programs, including detox, acute treatment, stabilization, outpatient, and aftercare support.
+Evoke Wellness at Cohasset provides various drug and alcohol treatment programs, including detox, acute treatment, stabilization, outpatient, and aftercare support.
 We have the most compassionate, understanding, and professional staff available to meet all of your needs.
 It is our job to make sure you have the most comfortable detox possible.
 So if you are sick and tired of being sick and tired, join us and get started towards a lifetime of recovery.